 » If possible, take a colored photograph of the fish.
 The coloration of the fish can vary dramatically throughout the year, and from one body of water to another.
 There are also coloration changes of certain species even in the same body of water.

 » Get the fish wrapped and on ice or frozen as soon as possible.
 Especially trout and salmon.
-The fish should be wrapped in wet towel (paper or cloth) to prevent the fish from drying out.
+The fish should be wrapped in a wet towel (paper or cloth) to prevent the fish from drying out.
 Place the fish into an airtight plastic bag, and freeze.

 » Never wrap in newspaper.
 The newspaper print can bleed through and stain the skin.